AbhinavMadahar/thesis/proposal/outline.md

 One page of text has around seven hundred words.
 I expect to include some graphics in this document, but not so many that they break the one page ~= seven hundred words estimate.
 One sentence is around twenty words.
-This means that, for example, a single page should have around thirty-five sentences.
+This means that, fuor example, a single page should have around thirty-five sentences.
 This makes it easy to estimate how long each section should be.

-Important points which I can use as needed:

 - Right now, there is no universally-agreed-upon scheme for codifying commonsense knowledge (Richardson and Heck, 2023).
 - Language models implicitly have some amount of commonsense reasoning because commonsense knowledge is present in the data (Richardson and Heck, 2023).